sysl-dev/Cursed-RNG-Module/README.md

 # Cursed-RNG-Module
 A cursed RNG Module that generates randomness from Pairs() not being deterministic.

+# Should I use this?
+No, use very much at your own risk.
+This is just a terrible idea I had to work out once it hit me.

 # Using
 ```lua
 local cured_rng = require("cursedrng")